ESPresense/ESPresense.github.io/companion/companion.md

 A Home Assistant Add-on / Docker container that solves indoor positions using MQTT data received from multiple ESPresense nodes.
 The companion is the central brain of your ESPresense system.
 It:
 - Processes distance readings from all nodes using trilateration to determine device locations
 - Reports device room presence to Home Assistant via MQTT
-- Visualizes BLE device locations on your floorplan
+- Visualizes BLE device locations on your floor plan
 - Manages and configures ESPresense nodes
 - Updates node firmware
 - Adjusts device-specific settings